NeuralMMO/beta/_build/html/_sources/rst/landing.rst.txt

          Deploy both RL and Curriculum approaches to create the ultimate 8 Agent team policy.
 All methods are open and no constraints on (self-provided) compute.
 Only restrictions are: no hacking or unauthorized modifications of the game or other submissions.

+.. dropdown:: Contributors

+   Open source contributors, listed by time since latest contribution.
+Discord handle have been used for individuals who have not granted explicit permission to display their real names:
+      - **Thomas Cloarec:** Developed the dynamic programming backend for scripted baseline agents
+      - **Jack Garbus:** Major contributions to the logging framework, feedback on the documentation and tutorials
+      - **@tdimeola:** Feedback on the documentation and tutorials
+      - **@cehinson:** Mac build of the Unity3D client

 .. dropdown:: BibTex Citation

    .. code-block:: text